Most succession plans fail not because the successor was wrong, but because the preparation was never done.

 Succession takes time.
 Circumstances change.
 Valuations need to be updated.
 Financing arrangements need to be monitored.
 Leadership development needs to be tracked.
 Tax structures need to be maintained.
 We stay engaged throughout the process rather than delivering a plan and stepping away, because the most consequential risks in a succession emerge during implementation rather than planning.

-The plan is executed and adjusted in real time rather than filed away after the first consultation.
+What changes: The plan is executed and adjusted in real time rather than filed away after the first consultation.

 Most business owners have an estimate of what their business is worth.
 Few have a number they could defend.